suchialex/CINS3002-CW10/instructions.md

     - Display all the data about that car in a pretty format
     - Get the new model from the user, and
     - Update its model using the appropriate method
-    - Display the data about the product again
+    - Display the data about the car again
 </details>